mattermost/docs/source/administration/migrating.rst

 1. Is the solution backed by a commercial entity with significant legal obligations to ensure the safety and security of the product?
 2. Is there a security bulletin available to alert our organization of high-priority security updates, with clear instructions to apply the updates?
 3. Does the solution have a clear and up-to-date list of security updates?
-4. To provide our organization with time to apply security updates before vulnerabilities are widely known, are security updates released prior to detailed disclosure of vulnerability details?
+4. Are security updates released prior to detailed disclosure of vulnerability details, so as to provide our organization with time to apply security updates before vulnerabilities are widely known?
 5. In addition to internal testing, is there a Responsible Disclosure Policy for external security researchers to confidentially report security issues, and a recognition program for their contributions?

 Bespoke communication products that provide weak security assurance can dramatically increase the risk to IT teams and their organizations.